hackbridge/hackbridge/_pages/about.md

 			</div>
 		</div>

-		<p>Hackbridge is currently run by a small team of undergrads and PhDs.
-Obviously, to achieve our vision, we need as many hands as we can get!
+		<p>Hackbridge is currently run by a passionate team of students across disciplines and year groups.
+To achieve our vision, we need as many hands as we can get!
 We'd be looking for help in <b>sponsorship, event management, web design, speaker-hunting</b> and much more!
 If Hackbridge is something that you're interested in helping out with - and you want to make a lasting impact on the entrepreneurial environment at Cambridge - please get in touch by emailing <b><a href="mailto:team@hackbridge.io?Subject=I%20want%20to%20help%21">team@hackbridge.io</a></b>.</p>

 		<p>If you do reach out, please let us know (very briefly) <b>what you're working on now</b>/have worked on in the past and <b>where you'd like to help</b>!
 Also, let us know what subject you're studying and what year you're in!</p>